codermanu1103/BIG-DATA-ANALYSIS/README.md

 Description:

+Dataset
+This project uses the IMDb Large Movie Review Dataset introduced by:
+Maas, A. L., Daly, R. E., Pham, P. T., Huang, D., Ng, A. Y., & Potts, C. (2011).
+Learning Word Vectors for Sentiment Analysis.
+Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies, 142–150.
+ACL Anthology

 This notebook serves as a template or implementation guide for analyzing large-scale datasets using Python.
 It combines multiple steps in the data science pipeline, from data ingestion to visualization, modeling, and performance evaluation.

 📌 Typical Sections in Big Data Analysis Notebooks